nblumhardt/serilog-wiki/Configuration-Basics.md

 Serilog uses a simple **C# API** to configure logging.
-When XML configuration is unavoidable it can be mixed in sparingly using the [[AppSettings]] extension.
+When XML configuration is desirable it can be mixed in sparingly using the [[AppSettings]] extension.

 ## Creating a Logger